parsimonhi/animCJK/README.md

 An "acjk" decomposition starts with a character, followed by its number of stroke (which indicates that the character is not decomposed), or followed by an ideographic description character (which indicates that the character is decomposed).
 The ideographic description character is followed by several component decompositions (3 for "⿲" and "⿳", 2 for ⿰","⿱","⿴","⿵","⿶","⿷","⿸","⿹","⿺" and "⿻).
 If a component has no corresponding character to represent it, its decomposition just starts with the ideographic description character.
-If a component has no corresponding character to represent it and no decomposition, its decomposition starts by a "?" followed by its number of stroke.
-A component may be represented by a character that has more strokes than it, followed by the decomposition of the component instead of the representing character.
+A component may be represented by a character that has a different stroke number.
 A component may be represented by a character that has a different glyph, but is semantically the same as the component.
 Special case 1: when a component is also the radical of the main character, a special mark is inserted just after the component character (actually a ".").
 Special case 2: sometimes, a component is split in several parts (when some strokes of other components are drawn "between" its parts).
 In such a case, each part is represented by a specific decomposition starting with the component character which is split, followed by a special mark (actually a ":"), followed by the decomposition of this part.
+Special case 3: sometimes, two components have a stroke in common.
+In this case, one splits both components, adding the split special mark after them.
+For the stroke they have in common, one puts the first component followed by the split special mark, then the second component followed by the split special mark, then the number 1.
 When there is more than one special mark, the radical special mark is inserted first.
-It is mandatory to decompose a component which contains the radical of the main character.
+It is mandatory to decompose a component containing the radical of the main character.
+It is desirable to decompose a component represented by a character that has a different glyph.
 It is optional to decompose other components.
-If a character has several possible decompositions, just concatenate them.
+It is always possible to decompose a character or a component using strokes if necessary.

 ## Plugin for Wordpress